Elfocrash/Cosmonaut/README.md

 ##### Quering for entities

 In order to query for entities all you have to do is call the `.Query()` method and then use LINQ to create the query you want.
-It is HIGHLY recommended that you use one of the `Async` methods to get the results back, such as `ToListAsync` or `FirstOrDefaultAsync` , when available.
+It is HIGHLY recommended that you use one of the `Async` extensions methods to get the results back, such as `ToListAsync` or `FirstOrDefaultAsync` , when available.

 ```csharp
 var user = await cosmoStore.Query().FirstOrDefaultAsync(x => x.Username == "elfocrash");